WHY2025

 Language: English

-As a hobbyist, I've been developing the Web of Things standards for many years.
-I've developed a server and a client which I will showcase along with a general introduction to the standards.
+As a hobbyist, I've been implementing the Web of Things standards for many years.
+I've developed a server and a client which power the prototypes.

 About Web of Things: https://www.w3.org/WoT/